Annie-spaces/EE2211-Ultimate-Cheatsheet/README.md

 To download, click the green "code" button, and select download zip file.
 Unzip it to anywhere you want, and you can start to use it!

-Please give out suggestions or contribute to this repository!
-If this is of some inspiration for you, please star this repository too.
+This is my first time biulding a public github repository, so it might be a bit clumsy.
+Please give out any precious advice or contribute to this repository.
+And if this is of some help to you, please star this repostiory to support.
 Thanks!